 Athletic departments need a new revenue layer — one that does not depend on any of those things.
 One that is recurring, institutional, and compliance-ready.
 One that activates what they already have instead of asking them to find something new.
 That is exactly what Sideline Live was built to provide.

-Sideline Live gives athletic departments two proprietary revenue streams that monetize their existing ecosystem — their fans and their alumni networks — without requiring new budget, new donors, or new infrastructure.
+Sideline Live gives athletic departments two proprietary revenue streams that generate recurring institutional revenue — without requiring new budget, new donors, or new staff.
 Everything runs under a compliance framework developed with NCAA leadership.

 The Sideline Live platform gives your department complete visibility and control — over revenue, compliance, partners, and performance — in one secure institutional system.
 What it tracks, monitors, and manages is what makes the difference.